alinex/bash-lib/src/include/process.md

 lock_exit $lockfile $message $code  # ... and exit if already locked
 ```

+If you don't give an lockfile the environment variable `LOCKFILE` or `tmp/processname` will be used.

 ### Async

 Running some tasks in parallel can save time but may be problematic to manage.
 This methods